craignicholson/docker-quickstart/cheetsheet.md

 command to create/init one replica

-docker swarm create --name --replica 1
+> docker swarm create --name --replica 1

-docker exec -it IMAGENAME \bin\bash
+> docker exec -it IMAGENAME \bin\bash

---login with specific username docker login --username=COMPANY_ACCOUNT
+Login with specific username
+> docker login --username=COMPANY_ACCOUNT

-## Export/Save Images

-export saves and image by outputing it to a file export saves and image by outputing it to a file export saves and image by outputing it to a file export saves and image by outputing it to a file export saves and image by outputing it to a file export saves and image by outputing it to a file export saves and image by outputing it to a file
+## Export (save) an image to a tar file

+A tar archive containing all image layers and tags

+> docker save -o http-latest.tar httpd:latest

+Remember save -o --outputs **outputs** to a file.
+We need to to give it a -o or --output and a file name with the image.

+Export saves and image by outputing it to a file.
+SAVE OUT.
+LOAD IN.

 Export or Save the Image